quyvu01/OfX/README.md

     cfg.AddStronglyTypeIdConverter(a => a.OfType<StronglyTypeIdRegisters>());
     cfg.AddModelConfigurationsFromNamespaceContaining<SomeModelAssemblyMarker>();
-    cfg.ThrowIfException(); // Add this when you want to handle the error and know why the errors are occupied });
+    cfg.ThrowIfException(); // Add this when you want to handle the error and know why the errors are occupied cfg.SetMaxObjectSpawnTimes(16); // Add this when you want to limit the maxObject spawn times.
+It mean you can be noticed that your objects are so complex...
+});
 ```